diegoami/geoclick-delphi/README.md

 It turned out that I miss some files, so I patched it up.
 The file containing the executable is here : http://www.amicabile.com/software/geoclick/geoclick13-patched.zip

-The game runs (almost) flawlessly under Windows 7 and 8, no idea about 10.
+The game runs (almost) flawlessly under Windows 7, 8 and 10.
 However, make sure you read this file.

 # REGISTRATION CODE